History of India: After World War II (c. 1946–1947)

 Along with the desire for independence, tensions between Hindus and Muslims had also been developing over the years.
 Muslim League leader Muhammad Ali Jinnah proclaimed 16 August 1946 as Direct Action Day, with the stated goal of highlighting, peacefully, the demand for a Muslim homeland in British India, which resulted in the outbreak of the cycle of violence that would be later called the "Great Calcutta Killing of August 1946".
 The communal violence spread to Bihar, Noakhali in Bengal, Garhmukteshwar in the United Provinces, and on to Rawalpindi in March 1947 in which Sikhs and Hindus were attacked or driven out by Muslims.
+Louis Mountbatten became the Viceroy of India in February 1947, arriving in India in March, and oversaw the decolonisation and partition of British India.